keptn/keptn.github.io/content/docs/0.16.x/operate/advanced_install_options/index.md

 If you are already using an Ingress-Controller and want to create an ingress object for Keptn, you can leverage the ingress section of the helm chart.
 By default enabled is set to false.

 The Helm chart allows customizing the ingress object to your needs.
 When enabled is set the true, the chart allows you to specify optional parameters of host, path, pathType, tls, and annotations.
-This will cater for alot of different Ingress-Controllers and configurations.
+This supports many different Ingress-Controllers and configurations.

 ```console
 helm upgrade keptn keptn --install -n keptn --create-namespace